MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

-Let us assume that $\bv \in \mathbb{R}^3$ lies within a facet where the surface normal $\bn$ is unambiguously defined up to its orientation.
-In what follows, we show that the derivative can be estimated as
+\textit{Derivatives within the Surface.} Let us assume that $\bv \in \mathbb{R}^3$ lies within a facet where the surface normal $\bn$ is unambiguously defined up to its orientation.
+Let us pick a small scalar value $\alpha > 0$ and consider

-where $\alpha$ is a small scalar value.
-Note that using $\bn'=-\bn$ instead of $\bn$ yields the same result.
-This result rests on the following Lemma that we prove in the supplementary material.

-\parag{Lemma 1}\textit{ With $\bv$ on the 0-levelset of the UDF and $\bn$ its surface normal, let $\alpha$ be a small scalar value, and let $\bv_+$ and $\bv_-$ be 3D points that are $\pm \alpha \bn$ away from $\bv$ with $u_+$, $u_-$ be the corresponding UDF values: